-Oklahoma City mall shooting leaves one person shot, police say
+1 shot in Oklahoma City mall prompting lockdown, police say

-One person was shot inside an Oklahoma mall Thursday, prompting authorities to clear the building in the middle of a busy holiday shopping season.
+One person was shot inside an Oklahoma mall Thursday, prompting law enforcement to clear the building in the middle of a busy holiday shopping season.

-Police were called just before 4 p.m. in response to a shooting, which occurred during a dispute at the Penn Square Mall, the Oklahoma City Police Department tweeted.
+Officers got a call just before 4 p.m. in response to the shooting which unfolded during a dispute at the Penn Square Mall, the Oklahoma City Police Department tweeted.

 "At this time, we’ve located one shooting victim from the incident [at Penn Square Mall]," the department said.
-"This appears to be an isolated incident that began as a disturbance between individuals.
-No suspect description at this time.
-Officers still working to clear the mall."
+"This appears to be an isolated incident that began as a disturbance between individuals."

-Details about the shooting were not released, but the Oklahoman newspaper reported that one person was shot in the chest, per police, and they were taken to a hospital; their condition wasn't known at this time.
+Details about the shooting were not released immediately, but the Oklahoman newspaper reported that one person was shot in the chest, per police, and was rushed to a hospital.
+The person's condition was unclear.

+The suspected gunman was seen fleeing from an area near a Foot Locker but it was not clear where he went, police said.
+He was described as a black male wearing grey sweatpants and no shirt.

 Officers were still working to clear out the mall, police said.

-The mall was locked down but patrons were seen exiting the south side of the building, according to the newspaper.
+The shopping center was locked down but shoppers were seen leaving from the south side of the building, according to the newspaper.
 Fox News' calls and messages to the Oklahoma City Police Department were not returned.

 Oklahoma City SWAT officers were seen staging outside the shopping center.

-The Oklahoma Highway Patrol said it closed off ramps on Interstate 44 leading to the mall.
+The Oklahoma Highway Patrol said it closed off-ramps on Interstate 44 leading to the mall.

 CLICK HERE TO GET THE FOX NEWS APP